njoromodo/video-inv/README.md

 VIMS can track the current inventory of equipment, as well as who last checked out/in equipment and what comments they left.

-VIMS utilizes a DYMO Label printer to print both Inventory and User Identification Labels on [Dymo LV-30332 Labels](http://amzn.com/B00004Z60O).
+VIMS utilizes a DYMO Label printer to print Inventory, Macro, and User Identification Labels on [Dymo LV-30332 Labels](http://amzn.com/B00004Z60O).
 A browser that supports the Dymo Framework (So far only Safari has been tested, Chrome does not support printing).